gdiaz384/py3TranslateLLM/wiki/pages/fairseq-installation-guide.markdown

         - PyTorch has CUDA but not OpenCL support, so it really only works reliably with Nvidia GPUs as of 2024 January.
             - Newer versions of PyTorch do support [ROCm](//rocm.docs.amd.com/en/latest/what-is-rocm.html) on [Linux](//rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html) for use with AMD GPUs, but very few AMD GPUs are currently compatible in that exact configuration.
             - The [Windows](//rocm.docs.amd.com/projects/install-on-windows/en/latest/reference/system-requirements.html) versions of ROCm support more GPUs but there are no PyTorch builds for Windows that use it.
-            - In addition, fairseq needs to be updated to enable using PyTorch's ROCm support in contrast to CPU and CUDA which are already supported in fairseq.
+            - In addition, fairseq may need to be updated to enable using PyTorch's ROCm support in contrast to CPU and CUDA which are already supported in fairseq.
             - Support for AMD GPUs may improve in the future, but for now only Nvidia GPUs work with fairseq, especially if using Windows.
+            - Technically DirectML, machine learning on DirectX 12, also exists, but it is still in early development and has a mountain's worth of problems.
     - For those reasons, it is strongly recommended to install the CPU version of PyTorch first in order to verify fairseq actually works in the local environment.
 Once the software stack has been verified to work with PyTorch CPU, it is a relatively simple matter to switch it to PyTorch GPU later.
     - Please refer to the official installation table, but here are some examples:
         - Latest stable PyTorch CPU: